dochy-ksti/munyorunyoru/readme.md

 		>\div|class balloon-text-inner

 			|| This line doesn't have type,
-			|| so default type "Text" is applied.
+			|| so the default type "Text" is applied.
 			I've arrived in Honolulu.

 >\div|class balloon balloonR